alibaba/BeeHive/README.md

 - 一渡 shijie.qinsj@alibaba-inc.com
 - 达兹 dazi.dp@alibaba-inc.com

-# 6. weichat group
+# 6. WeChat Group

 ![](https://img.alicdn.com/tps/TB13O2oOpXXXXcXaFXXXXXXXXXX-430-545.jpg)

-we can talk about BeeHive in weichat group.
+We can talk about BeeHive in WeChat group.

 # 7. License

 BeeHive is available under the GPL license.
 See the LICENSE file for more info.